hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 You can test Besu as an [execution client](../Concepts/Merge.md#execution-clients) and [Teku](https://docs.teku.consensys.net/en/stable/) as a [consensus client](../Concepts/Merge.md#consensus-clients) on a post-merge testnet.
-This tutorial uses the [Sepolia testnet](https://github.com/eth-clients/sepolia).
+This tutorial uses the [Goerli testnet](https://github.com/eth-clients/goerli).

 ## 1. Install Besu and Teku